Therapy Center for Pregnancy Loss

 Experienced Pregnancy Loss

 Pregnancy loss, often unrecognized by others, can be profoundly painful.
-Dr. Markin provides a supportive space for patients to process the trauma and grief associated with these losses.
+Dr. Rayna provides a supportive space for patients to process the trauma and grief associated with these losses.
 She helps individuals work through feelings of shame and inadequacy, validating their experiences and facilitating healing in a compassionate environment.

 Overwhelmed by Motherhood

-Dr. Markin specializes in supporting patients through pregnancies after loss, addressing intense anxiety and uncertainty.
+Dr. Rayna specializes in supporting patients through pregnancies after loss, addressing intense anxiety and uncertainty.
 She helps unravel complex emotions during the perinatal period and provides a nonjudgmental space for new mothers struggling with unexpected postpartum feelings, particularly those stemming from past pregnancy losses or fertility challenges.

 Ways to work with Dr. Rayna Markin

-1:1 counseling and psychotherapy with Dr. Markin
+• 1:1 counseling and psychotherapy with Dr. Rayna

-Couples counseling with Dr. Markin
+• Couples counseling with Dr. Rayna

-Interviewing Dr. Markin/Media Requests
+• Interviewing Dr. Rayna / Media Requests

-A partnership with local clinics, doctors, and agencies in reproductive health or collaboration on research
+• A partnership with local clinics, doctors, and agencies in reproductive health or collaboration on research

-Join a support group
+• Join a support group

 Recurrent Pregnancy Loss